+When you’re developing weight loss programs for niche populations, it may be important to understand the role that environment plays in successful outcomes.
 One example comes from the Journal of Black Psychology (2012; 38 , 81–103).
 The study’s primary goal was to determine compliance among 55 overweight or obese African American women entering obesity treatment.
 For 13 weeks, 36 of the women were involved in a program held in churches; the other 19 attended a program in a university setting.
-Each woman was weighed and completed a physical fitness test.